Barrister: Spain

 Spain has a division but it does not correspond to the division in Britain between barristers/advocates and solicitors.
 Procuradores represent the litigant procedurally in court, generally under the authority of a power of attorney executed by a civil law notary, while abogados represent the substantive claims of the litigant through trial advocacy.
 Abogados perform both transactional work and advise in connection with court proceedings, and they have full right of audience in front of the court.
 The court proceeding is carried out with abogados, not with procuradores.
-In a nutshell, procuradores are court agents that operate under the instructions of an abogado.
+In essence, procuradores act as court agents operating under the instructions of an abogado.
 Their practice is confined to the locality of the court to which they are admitted.

 United Kingdom

-Under EU law, barristers, along with advocates, chartered legal executives and solicitors, are recognised as lawyers.
+Under European Union law, barristers, along with advocates, chartered legal executives and solicitors, are recognised as lawyers.